 Knowbility got its start over 20 years ago by communicating the importance of accessibility to various communities and organizations through our flagship program, the Accessibility Internet Rally (AIR).
 Knowbility continues to host events and programs throughout the year to promote the education and application of accessible digital design.
 These programs cater to a variety of audiences and skill sets, but all share the mission of helping the digital world become a more inclusive space.
 Through conferences, competitions, webinars, and tools for educators, Knowbility is here to empower you towards accessibility.

-Knowbility is excited to announce our new events series: Be A Digital Ally!
-Beginning in February, this monthly series intends to cover the basic skills and principles of accessible web design.
-It is meant for people who regularly interact with and create content for the web but are new to accessibility.
+Be A Digital Ally is a free monthly series that covers the basic skills and principles of accessible digital design.
+It is meant for people who regularly interact with and create digital content but are new to accessibility.